dfinity/wg-identity-authentication/README.md

 Computer.
 This repository is used to collaborate, document decisions, discuss changes, raise issues and provide feedback.

-## Terminology

-The following terminology is used across standards within this working group:

-- **signer**: A service that manages a user's keys and can sign and perform canister calls on their behalf.
-- **relying party**: A service that wants to interact with a signer e.g. to request calls on a specific canister.

 ## Process

 The following process is followed for standards within this working group.